-The continuation of McKenna’s project in Book 1 moves from what enlightenment is to why everyone avoids it.
-The answer is not complicated: fear is the glue that holds the whole thing together and keeps everyone in character.
-Not fear of specific things — fear of no-self.
-Every other fear is a costume worn by this one.
+McKenna’s second book is less about enlightenment than about the machinery that prevents it.
+The machinery is simple: fear is the glue that keeps everyone in character.
+Not fear of this or that, but fear of no-self.
+Every local fear is a costume worn by that one terror.
 Fear disguised as love.
 Fear disguised as morality.
 Fear disguised as compassion.
 Fear making the unreal seem real.

 Simple Picture

-ELI5: you are a ghost wearing a human suit.
-It rains and you complain about getting wet.
-You call the rain evil, you build umbrellas, you move to dry climates.
-None of it works because the rain is not the problem.
+You are a ghost wearing a human suit.
+It rains, and you call the rain evil because the suit gets wet.
+You build umbrellas.
+You move to drier climates.
+You invent weather theology.
+None of it touches the cause.
+The rain is not the problem.
 The mansuit is the problem.
-Take off the mansuit and the rain passes through you.
-But you have been wearing it so long you think it is your skin.

 The real sin is not the problems the mansuit creates — it is forgetting you are a ghost.
 The mansuit is the self.
 Distortion by design — the exact distortion of the lens is what makes the exact individual.